Table of Contents

 It is recommended that you use a different user account to build, install, and run your KDE software from, since less permissions are required, and to avoid interfering with your distribution's packages.
 If you already have KDE packages installed, the best choice would be to create a different (dedicated) user to build and run the new KDE.

-Leaving your system KDE untouched also allows you to have an emergency fallback in case a compiled KDE is unstable for whatever reason.
+Leaving your system KDE untouched also allows you to have an emergency fallback in case a coding mistake causes your latest software build to be unusable.

 Before using the kdesrc-build script (or any other building strategy) you must install the development tools and libraries needed for KDE.
 The nearly complete list of required tools can be found from the KDE Community Wiki Build Requirements page.